MateoLa/hello-plex/README.md

 v1.1.0 - Use a different plex image: plexinc/pms-docker.

+v2.0.0 - Secure a real domain using Certbot as CA.

 ## Prerequisites

 v1.0.0 - Docker and docker-compose has to be installed in your development environment.

+v2.0.0 - You must manage your own domain and a publicly accessible host where you can build your application.

 ## Usage